AWeirdDev/bingc/README.md

 # bingc
-Bing(chilling) search scraper written in 🐍 Python™️®️.
+[Bing](https://bing.com) search scraper written in 🐍 Python™️®️.
 Key features:

-- **Extremely lightweight**.
+- 🪶 **Extremely lightweight**.
 Bingc is based on `selectolax` for HTML parsing and `primp` for HTTP request browser impersonation that's based on `rquest`.
-- **Ultra fast & robust**.
+- ⚡️ **Ultra fast & robust**.
 While Bingc is written in Python, we carefully selected those two dependencies to smooth out everything: one is written in Rust and the other is written in C (w/ CPython).
-- **Strongly typed**.
+- 🆎 **Strongly typed**.
 Bingc is typed everywhere and has a clean, idiomatic API.
-- **Asynchronous support**.
+- 🚦 **Asynchronous support**.
 Functions begin with the letter `a` is wrapped with `asyncify`.
-- **John Cena**.
+- 🍦 **John Cena**.
 You can't see me (on PyPi, probably).

 <br />